Djeg/JamBundle/Resources/doc/introduction.md

 Require js is a client side library that allow you to manage dependencies injections with the AMD code structure.
 You can defined modules and inject some other modules in or require some dependencies and execute code with them.
+All scripts is load asynchronously and can be compiled for a production mode.

 Define a module is very easy :